-COMMUNICATION: The following methods of communication are used by MCPS:
+The following methods of communication are used by MCPS:

-- Subject Syllabus - Online Communication - Friday folder for K3-6 students with graded work, behavior notices, and general information. - Weekly emails to all montgomerycatholic.org family email addresses and students.montgomerycatholic.org student email addresses. - PowerSchool Parent Portal to review student grades, Planbook.com for teacher lesson plans. - In order to respect our teachers and their time with their families, teachers will not respond to parent communications after 5:00 PM; however, teachers will make every effort to respond to emails/phone calls from parents within 24 hours of receiving.
+- Subject Syllabus - Online Communication - Weekly emails to all montgomerycatholic.org family email addresses and students.montgomerycatholic.org student email addresses. - PowerSchool Parent Portal to review student grades.
+This platform gives parents and students a look at the student grade book as grades are earned by their student(s).
+Parents are issued a username and password exclusive for their student(s), as well as instructions during registration, or information will be mailed to families who enroll at a later date. (contact the school for difficulties logging in) - Planbook.com for teacher lesson plans. - In order to respect our teachers and their time with their families, teachers will not respond to parent communications after 5:00 PM; however, teachers will make every effort to respond to emails/phone calls from parents within 24 hours of receiving